Intermittent Fasting ~ What Age Is Best for Man/Woman

 Intermittent fasting is a weight loss diet in which periods of fasting with no food are alternated with periods of normal eating.

 It is, in fact, a very deliberate eating pattern.
-It is a type of scheduled fast, in which you do not eat for a specific period of time during the day.
+It is a type of scheduled fast, in which you do not eat for a specific period during the day.

 Only water, tea, or coffee may be consumed while fasting.
 Some people fast for several days, while others only fast for a few hours to a day.
 According to research, intermittent fasting can help with weight loss as well as other health benefits.